-After passing this course the student will be able to apply:
+A student completing this paper shall be able to apply:

-CO1: Knowledge and awareness of the basic principles and concepts of biology, computer science and bioinformatics.
+CO: 1 Knowledge and awareness of the basic principles and concepts of biology, computer science and bioinformatics.

-CO2: Existing software effectively to extract information from large databases and to use this information in computer modeling.
+CO: 2 Existing software effectively to extract information from large databases and to use this information in computer modeling.

-CO3: Problem-solving skills, including the ability to develop new algorithms and analysis methods.
+CO: 3 Problem-solving skills, including the ability to develop new algorithms and analysis methods.

-CO4: An understanding of the intersection of life and information sciences, the core of shared concepts, language and skills the ability to speak the language of structure-function relationships, information theory, gene expression, and database queries.
+CO: 4 An understanding of the intersection of life and information sciences, the core of shared concepts, language and skills the ability to speak the language of structure-function relationships, information theory, gene expression, and database queries.